Home

 David must have really loved you.

 Not as much as Palti-el did.
 When he had to give me up, he was in tears and followed me for miles.
-I think David only wanted me back because he had bought and paid for me with all those bloody foreskins.
+I think David only wanted me back because I was his property.
+He had bought and paid for me with all those bloody foreskins.
 2.3:13-16]

 After another eight years, the blessed King David established his capital at Jerusalem.
 2.5:6-9 He brought the Ark of the Covenant into the city on an oxcart, didn't he?